CNBC Awards

 Modern architecture often involves complex, non-standard, and curved shapes that are difficult to measure manually.
 Calculating the volume or surface area of irregular structures using traditional methods is hugely time-consuming and highly prone to error.

 This is where digital takeoff software, especially that integrated with Building Information Modeling (BIM), demonstrates its absolute superiority.
 A 3D BIM model already contains all the necessary geometric data, allowing the software to automatically extract material quantities with near-perfect accuracy, even for the most intricate designs.
-As noted by industry experts at Autodesk, BIM provides a more reliable and efficient way to manage project information, making it an invaluable tool for complex takeoffs.

 3. Human error